alcantarar/Recurrent_GRF_Prediction/README.md

 for a total of 13 features: (3 features from the AP accelerometer data, 3 features from the vertical accelerometer data, and 7 discrete features).

-## RNN vs ANN
+## RNN vs MLP
 The benefit of using RNNs is that the input can be of variable lengths!
 Even though the network in this repository was trained on signals that were *n* seconds long, it will work on longer or shorter signals, as long as the number of features and size of windows are the same.
-This is advantageous over artificial neural networks (ANNs) that are used to predict the whole time series at once.
+This is advantageous over multilayer perceptrons (MLPs) that are used to predict the whole time series at once.
 The input signal length must be consistent during training and inference, so that's why it's common to normalize accelerometer and GRF data to 100% stance phase and process each stance phase separately.
 This approach requires preliminary stance phase identification and doesn't allow for calculation of temporal variables